Skip to main content

 Project Linux On USB

-Our family has a few laptops that I'd like to enjoy for different reasons.
-Yet, the issue is that we are backing stuff up off of them & would still like to enjoy stuff like Windows XP, 7, & 8 on ocassion.
+Our family has a few older laptops that I like to enjoy for various reasons.
+Yet, the issue is that we are still saving old files found on them & also I would still like to enjoy the older OSes like Windows XP, 7, & 8 on a few occasions.
 So my big idea is to enjoy most of them with Linux.
-Most of the spinning harddrives are in questionable condition or really doesn't have a lot of room to give up.
-Shocking that we used to enjoy Windows on sub 100gb storage.
-So My idea is to do what my old self wanted to do but lacked patienance & intellegence enough to do, PUT LINUX ON A THUMB DRIVE!
+Yet, most of the spinning hard-drives are in questionable condition or really doesn't have a lot of room to give up.
+Shocking that we used to enjoy Windows on sub 100GB storage.
+So My idea is to do what my old self wanted to do but lacked patience & intelligence enough to do, PUT LINUX ON A THUMB DRIVE!

 First Attempt

-So at first I tried my favorite still of rocking linux, ventoy.
-I had some isuse with the Sandisk drive but that was an issue with my dying Microslop Surface Pro 8's failign USB hubs.
-To get the item working with persistance requires a plugin and some files.
-So far I have not done that sucessful.
-I should revist that because if I bought a LARGE USB drive the benefit is that I could enjoy a few different Linux flavors.
-The setups that I do just fail and I'm not sure why.
-Again will revisit later.
+So at first I tried my favorite way to test Linux out, Ventoy.
+I had some issue with the Sandisk USB drive but that was an issue with my dying Microslop Surface Pro 8's failing USB hubs.
+To get the item working with persistence requires a plugin and some configuration files.
+So far I have not done that successfully.
+I should revisit that because if I bought a LARGE USB drive the benefit is that I could enjoy a few different Linux flavors.
+The setups that I typically try are just failing most of the time and I'm not sure why.
+Again will revisit this later.

 Second Attempt

-Rufus, at work I have to use Microslop Windows so I tried the feature and check box with Persistance but again it didn't really work.
-Not crazy about these being an only method.
-I loathe needed to use Windows.
-Its been slow when I try and normally give up.
-Eh, guess this is for the best.
+Rufus since at work I have to use Microslop Windows.
+So I tried Rufus with its Persistence feature but again it didn't really work.
+Not crazy about this method anyways due to Microslop.
+I loathe needing to use Windows.
+It's been slow when I try and normally give up when it takes hours to format.
+Eh, guess this failed attempt was for the best.

 Third Attempt

 This works for sure and not too bad.
-I just have two USB drives, one with my ventoy & the other who cares other than its okay to wipe.
-I can just install inux to the USB that is ready to be wiped after booting from ventoy USB.
+I just have two USB drives, one with my Ventoy & the other USB left blank.
+I can just install Linux to the USB that is blank after booting from Ventoy USB.
 This worked out pretty well, I installed Arch Linux onto it and enjoyed the process.
 My only issue that I had was on the old laptop the USB didn't boot.
 I should have changed the boot loader because I believe it went with SystemD or something.
 I should have used Grub or something else.
 This method was quite commonly mentioned on Reddit.
 There was one more mentioned deep in the comment section.

 Reddit Deep Dive Suggestion

-When two USBs came up in Reddit, diggign thorugh the comments its not hard to see a cool comment.
-The comment with its nonchalent manner just rolls up and says "why two?
+Reddit when mentioning Two USBs another suggestion often came up, digging through the comments its not hard to see one of these cool comments.
+The comment with its nonchalant manner just rolls up and says "why two USB?
 Just use VM".

 This clicked for me sure yeah.
 A VM is a method for sure.
-That would work but by the time I read it was when I was leaving for work.
+That would work but by the time I read it was when I was leaving for work already.
 At work I only have Microslop.
-It kind of worked out the gate but the work computer limited my access to USB & netowrk.
+It kind of worked out the gate but the work computer limits my access to USB & networking when running VM.
 Then also the Intel NUC under microslop would crash & then my work computer would wake up to spend half-n-hour of group policy updates.
 Man, microslop is TERRIBLE!!!

 Return to Retest Ventoy

-I hope this work because one of the old laptops is a pretty cool Dell with a YUGE!!!! screen.
-Not going to lie I would like to enjoy time in bed watching some old flix with my partner in bed without Microslop Windows hemmoraging from the spinning rusted disk drive.
-Also, the multi-OS setup would be great to have too.
-That would give me some itneresting stetup.
+I hope this works because one of the old laptops is a pretty cool Dell with a YUGE!!!!
+Screen.
+Not going to lie I would like to enjoy time in bed watching some old films with my partner in bed without Microslop Windows hemorrhaging from the spinning rusted disk drive.
+Also, the multi-OS set up would be great to have too.
+That gives me some interesting configurations.
+I can have different styles depending on various needs.

 Other Setups

-I have two other devices that might could be used headless with this setup once I have a good setup.
-I want their old harddrives to keep Windows XP & Mac OS but their screens are broken.
-I might purchase antoher JetKVM so then the family can all use it for fun as well but when the old stuff isn't being used then I can maybe have my LINUX USB running whne not in main use.
-I could then SSH or remote into my LINUX USB when need be.
+I have two other devices that might be used headless with this setup once I have everything setup.
+I want their old hard-drives to keep Windows XP & Mac OS but their screens are broken.
+I might purchase another JetKVM so then the family can all use it for fun as well but when the old stuff isn't being used then I can poke it with my Linux USB stick.
+I could then SSH or remote into my Linux USB when I want to run side projects from the older devices.
+It seems right to get use to using older underpowered devices again because Raspberry Pis are yet again getting priced out of the Hobbyist market.
+Stupid "AI" scam economy is jacking up the price of everything.